ruihan-dong/Awesome-AMP-Design/README.md

 ## Preprints

-- *Painting Peptides with Antimicrobial Potency through Deep Reinforcement Learning (**bioRxiv 2025** | [code](https://github.com/ComputBiophys/AMPainter))*
-    - 🎈Our latest work
-    - AMPainter is a reinforcement learning-based framework for the evolutionary design of AMPs.
-It can evolve AMPs from known AMPs, membrane-active signal peptides, and random sequences with an experimental hit rate exceeding 70%.
-    - AMPainter relies solely on our antimicrobial score predictor to select sequences, rather than using a series of manually designed filter criteria.

 - *Large language models enable high-throughput mining and generation of antimicrobial peptidesagainst clinical superbugs (**Research Square 2025** | [code](https://github.com/W1V1995/AMP_Project))*
     - Large-scale tested peptides (196) with a success rate of 73%.